South East High School (South Gate, California): Sexual misconduct

+Stabbing incident

 On Friday, September 30, 2011, an 18-year-old male student had an altercation with a 17-year-old female student (reportedly his former girlfriend) during lunch time.

 The 18-year-old allegedly stabbed his former girlfriend, a female school dean, and another male student who tried to break up the fight.
 His former girlfriend died during surgery at St. Francis Medical Center in Lynwood.
 The 18 year old was booked and later charged with murder; the other two were treated for laceration injuries.